carlonicolo/introsde-2015-assignment-2/README.md

 ```
 ant execute.client.myserver
 ```
-Well then we are ready to start explaining in pratice how the request/response work:
+Well then we are ready to start show in pratice how the request/response work:

 myserver address: **https://enigmatic-sierra-2066.herokuapp.com/sdelab**
 ### **Step 3.1.**